PRIVACY STATEMENT: THE INFORMATION PROVIDED UPON REGISTRATION WILL BE KEPT SECURE AND CONFIDENTIAL!

 Many of the questions below have been asked often, so we share answers for your convenience.
 Additional questions can be sent to our Club Director at Bill@teamboca.com..
 If you are currently a member of another club you may not get a specific response (& only a generic one) until after a contact date established by FYSA (May 22nd this year for all players), when contact is permitted, but we'll try to anticipate your basic questions and provide answers here.

 Q. When are tryouts held?

 Formal Tryouts for Team Boca teams are held after the FYSA Final Four state cup tournament and usually the day after Memorial Day.
-This year they will be Tuesday May 28 thru June 1, 2013, due to the preceding Memorial Day weekend.
-Players can be permitted to attend team practices prior to tryouts if they are not registered to another club, or if registered to another club they would need to either be officially "released" from their club prior to contacting us, or we must receive written permission from their clubs Director to attend a practice.
+This year they will be Tuesday May 29 thru Saturday June 2, 2017, due to the preceding Memorial Day weekend.
+Players can be permitted to attend early tryouts as permitted by FYSA rules, this year being the first week in May, and also permitted to attend team practices prior to tryouts if they are not registered to another club, or if registered to another club they would need to either be officially "released" from their club prior to contacting us, or we must receive written permission from their clubs Director to attend a practice.
 If you have further questions regarding practicing with a team please contact Bill@teamboca.com

 Q. Do I need to register for tryouts?

 Yes, you must register with Team Boca online prior to tryouts.
 If you are a current member and do not have access to a computer please contact our registrar at email@example.com and she can register you over the telephone.